 After attending the training class, each employee will sign a form to verify that they attended the training, received written

-materials, and understood the policies of South Georgia College on hazard communication.
+materials, and understood the policies of South Georgia State College on hazard communication.

 Prior to a new hazardous chemical being introduced into any section or department of this workplace, each employee of that